 Full Scan

-Clean the detected threats or move them to Quarantine and later remove them;
+- Clean the detected threats or move them to quarantine.

 To start a Full scan